souffle-lang/souffle-lang.github.io/pages/docs/tutorial.md

 Datalog is a (declarative) logic-based query language, allowing the user to perform recursive queries.
 It adopts syntax in the style of Prolog.
 In its pure form, it is based on a decidable fragment of first-order logic (FIL).
-Here, the universe -- the colleciton of elements by which computation can be performed within -- is finite, and functors are not permitted.
+Here, the universe -- the collection of elements by which computation can be performed within -- is finite, and functors are not permitted.
 Applications of Datalog include program analysis, security, graph databases, and declarative networking.

 ## Soufflé: The Language